The computational landscape of general physical theories: Results

-The constants in the above definition can be chosen arbitrarily as long as they are bounded away from a half by some inverse polynomial \cite{LB-2014}.
-The following theorem was proved for free theories in \cite{LB-2014}, and follows without modification for non-free theories as well: \begin{theorem} For any (free or non-free) theory $\bold{G}$ satisfying tomographic locality, the following holds: \end{theorem}
+The constants in the above definition can be chosen arbitrarily as long as they are bounded away from a half by some inverse polynomial.
+The following theorem was proved for free theories in Ref.~\cite{LB-2014}, and follows without modification for non-free theories as well: \begin{theorem} For any operational theory $\bold{G}$ satisfying tomographic locality, \end{theorem} One might wonder if efficient quantum computation can achieve the bound of Theorem~\ref{previous}.
+In Appendix~\ref{appendix promise} we present a complexity-theoretic argument that may be considered evidence against such a possibility.

-\section{Achieving the upper bound}
+\subsection{Achieving the upper bound}

-The main result of this work is the construction of a non-free theory, satisfying causality and tomographic locality, that has \emph{exactly} the power of this upper bound. \begin{theorem} There exists a non-free theory $\bold{G}$, satisfying causality and tomographic locality, such that \end{theorem} Hence \textbf{AWPP}, despite having a slightly involved definition in terms of gap functions for non-deterministic Turing machines (see Sec.~\ref{awpp-def}), can be thought of much more intuitively as the class of problems efficiently solvable by tomographically local physical theories.
+The main result of this work is the construction of an operational theory, satisfying causality and tomographic locality, that has \emph{exactly} the power of this upper bound. \begin{theorem} There exists an operational theory $\bold{G}$, satisfying causality and tomographic locality, such that \end{theorem} Hence \textbf{AWPP}, despite having a slightly involved definition in terms of gap functions for non-deterministic Turing machines (see Methods), can be thought of much more intuitively as the class of problems efficiently solvable by tomographically local physical theories.

-The class \textbf{AWPP} contains problems for which an efficient quantum solution is unknown.
-Notable among these is the Graph Isomorphism problem, which asks for an efficient procedure to determine if two given graphs are equivalent.
-It is unknown whether a quantum computer can solve the Graph Isomorphism problem, and so our result provides a theory which can act as a ``foil'' to deepen our understanding of the limitations of quantum computers.
-Moreover, the promise version of \textbf{AWPP} contains the Unique Satisfiability Problem (or UNIQUE-SAT), which asks if a given Boolean formula has either a single satisfying assignment, or no satisfying assignment at all---promised one of these two cases is true.
-This is a very important problem whose complexity is closely related to the class of \textbf{NP}-complete problems \cite{VV}.